chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 ## ⚖️ License

 This project is distributed under the AGPL-3.0 license.
-You can use, modify, and distribute this project, as long as you comply with the terms and conditions in the [LICENSE](/LICENSE.md) file.
+This means that you are free to use, modify, and share this project, as long as you follow these rules:

+- You must keep the original license and authorship information in the source code and any copies or derivatives of the project.
+- You must disclose the source code and any modifications you make to the project when you distribute it to others.
+- You must use the same license as the original project when you distribute it to others.

+You can find the full text of the license in the [LICENSE](/LINCESE.txt) file.